-Rules for the Award of the Bachelor of Science (Medicine) Degree with Honours (BSc(Med)Hons) - (For candidates in the 6 Year Medicine Course)
+Rules for the Award of the Bachelor of Science (Medicine) Degree with Honours (BSc(Med)Hons)

+(For candidates in the Courses 3800 and 3840)

-1.(a) Undergraduates who have successfully completed the first three years of the six year Medicine Course may enrol for the degree of BSc(Med)Hons in one of the following subjects: anatomy, biochemistry, microbiology, pathology, pharmacology, physiology, psychology or in any other subject approved by the BSc(Med) Committee provided that the candidate's performance in the subject area has been of a high standard.
+1.(a) Undergraduates who have successfully completed the first three years of the six year Medicine Course 3800 or the first four years of the seven year Arts/Medicine Course 3840 may enrol for the degree of BSc(Med)Hons in one of the following subjects: anatomy, biochemistry, microbiology, pathology, pharmacology, physiology, psychology or in any other subject approved by the BSc(Med)Hons Committee provided that the candidate's performance in the subject area has been of a high standard.

-- (b) A student may register as a candidate for the degree in any of the Schools of the Faculty of Medicine, the School of Biochemistry, the School of Microbiology or the School of Psychology, subject to the permission of the head of the School concerned and the BSc(Med) Committee. - 2.(a) Medical graduates may enrol for the degree of BSc(Med)Hons in any subject approved by the BSc(Med) Committee provided that their performance in the subject area has been of a high standard. - (b) A graduate may be registered as a candidate for the degree in any of the Schools of the Faculty of Medicine, the School of Biochemistry, the School of Microbiology or the School of Psychology, subject to the permission of the Head of School concerned and the BSc(Med) Committee.
+(b) A student may register as a candidate for the degree in any of the Schools of the Faculty of Medicine, the School of Biochemistry, the School of Microbiology or the School of Psychology, subject to the permission of the head of the School concerned and the BSc(Med)Hons Committee.

+2.(a) Medical graduates may enrol for the degree of BSc(Med)Hons in any subject approved by the BSc(Med)Hons Committee provided that their performance in the subject area has been of a high standard.

+(b) A graduate may be registered as a candidate for the degree in any of the Schools of the Faculty of Medicine, the School of Biochemistry, the School of Microbiology or the School of Psychology, subject to the permission of the Head of School concerned and the BSc(Med)Hons Committee.

-3. The program for each candidate shall be designed to introduce the student to research in the appropriate discipline and shall consist of such formal and special work and any examinations prescribed by the Head of School concerned and approved by the BSc(Med) Committee. - 4.
-The award upon completion of the course shall be Bachelor of Science (Medicine) with Honours Class I, Honours Class II, Division 1 or Honours Class II, Division II.
-If the performance of the student has been unsatisfactory no award of honours shall be made.
+3. The program for each candidate shall be designed to introduce the student to research in the appropriate discipline and shall consist of such formal and special work and any examinations prescribed by the Head of School concerned and approved by the BSc(Med)Hons Committee.